 - Number of 3D models (in case of 3D CAD rendering).

 Additional costs of the entire solution may be related to:

 - Development of a training analytics module

 - Cloud services (price depends on stored data volume and bandwidth)

 ScienceSoft is a global software development and consulting company, established in 1989 and headquartered in McKinney, TX.
-We provide a wide range of healthcare solutions and offer VR software development to multiple industries.
+Employing mature quality and data security management systems, supported by ISO 9001 and ISO 27001 certificates, we offer VR software development to healthcare and other industries.